 How much can I apply for and over what period?

 - We will provide funding for a single year and for up to five years – we may even extend beyond this if a strong case is made

 - We will make annual grants of not less that £1,000; annual grants are not likely to exceed £10,000 – total organisational awards from the Trust in any one year will be c.£75,000

 What is your policy on supporting core costs?

 The Trust is willing to support all core costs if the applicant can demonstrate their primary focus is tackling socioeconomic disadvantage.
 For organisations undertaking projects in this area, but whose primary focus is not socioeconomic disadvantage, we will make a reasonable contribution to core costs, in addition to the project costs applied for.

 - We invite initial applications outlined on no more than two sides of A4 with a separate project or organisation budget – we also request:

 - Your latest annual accounts, explaining any significant movement in reserves and your reserves policy

 - Your latest management accounts, explaining key variances

 - There are two submission deadlines annually, 30 April and 31 October.
-The next deadline for written applications is 31 October 2022.
+The next deadline for applications is 30 April 2024.

 - We may invite will some applicants to meet Trustees to discuss their applications – we want open, collaborative, and long-term relationships with our grantees.

-- We will write inform all applicants of the outcome of their application before the end of November 2022.
+- We will write to inform all applicants of the outcome of their application before the end of May 2024.

 What is the reporting process for successful organisations?